PAIR-code/lit/documentation/ui_guide.md

 dataset compatible with those models.

 The settings dialog also contains controls switching the layout of the tool.
-This can help de-clutter the UI when analysis doesn't require all of the compatible modules that LIT contains.
+This can help declutter the UI when analysis doesn't require all of the compatible modules that LIT contains.

 ![LIT global settings](./images/lit-settings.png "LIT global settings")<!-- DO NOT REMOVE {width="600"} -->